 One thing to note is that you won’t have access to a full-service branch if the need arises.
 For example, if you ever need a bank draft, certified cheque, etc. you will need to phone in and have it sent out to you (not exactly a speedy option).
 I’ve gotten around this by keeping my old BMO account open, and because I’m not putting any transactions through I can have it on their no-fee plan (pay per transaction) and then if I do need teller service for whatever reason I can simply email transfer money between the accounts.

-Setting up a new bank account is simple enough, we were able to just do it in the kiosk at our local Superstore.
+Setting up a new bank account is simple enough.
+For online banks you can usually do it right on their website.
 The hassle comes in when you have to switch over all your pre-authorized payments.
 If you are anything like me, you hate having to actually deal with bills, so everything possible is withdrawn automatically from your bank account.
 Before making any changes, you’ll want to go through your bank statement and make a list of all the companies who are set up for automatic withdrawals.
 It’s worth checking back a full year in case there are annual payments you may be forgetting.
 Another good tip is to temporarily keep a balance in your old account just in case.
 The last thing you want is to have to pay NSF charges (that defeats the whole purpose of getting rid of bank fees).

 Let’s take a look at the two main options for us Canadians:

-Lots of the same features as PC Financial and if you don’t shop at Superstore this would be one to look at.
-They let you use Scotiabank ABM’s for no charge and also have a well laid out website.
+Tangerine lets you use Scotiabank ABM’s for no charge and also have a well laid out website.
 I’ve obviously never used their online access but based on the rest of the website I’m sure it’s fine.
-Tangerine does offer free email transfers and $1 Interac E-Transfers, which is less than I pay!
-You will get your first pack of cheques for free but additional books will cost you $12.50 (but really, who uses cheques anymore).
-One great offer Tangerine has that PC doesn’t is their referral program; you’ll get a referral code and when someone uses it and deposits at least $100 you will both get $25.
+Tangerine does offer free email transfers and you can get 50 cheques for free.
+They also have a great referral program.
+When you sign-up you get an ‘OrangeKey’ that you can pass on to friends and family.
+If anyone uses it and deposits at least $100 in their new account you each get a $25 bonus.

 Check out the website links above to see if one of these no-fee accounts would work for you.
 How many of you have already switched over, and if not, would you consider it?